BulkSecurityGeneratorProjectV2/BorderTech__java-config/README.md

 ## Features

 ### Predefined property resources

-The default implementation looks for the following resources:
+The default implementation looks for the following resources either as a classpath resource or a URL:

  - `bordertech-defaults.properties` - framework defaults
  - `bordertech-app.properties` - application properties